Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 > - Exit door at the base of a waterfall

 > [!recite|nbrd no-i] Lost in Camarath
-> - End up in a city, with an intense feeling like they're late and need to get to the city center
+> - End up in a city, with an intense feeling like they're late and need to get to the city centre
 > - Hard to navigate, maps make no sense.
 > - Can do stuff like moving feeling like it's not getting you anywhere, space wrapping back on itself
 > - City is split into 3 concentric walled sections that can mark progress